Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation

-We empirically evaluate our approach on ImageNet-1K $256\!\times\!256$ in few-step generation settings.
-It exhibits stable behavior and achieves performance comparable to that of recent methods without relying on pretrained diffusion models for initialization, thereby supporting the practical relevance of our theoretical insights.
-We further extend our evaluation to diffusion-based policy learning, demonstrating applicability beyond the image generation domain.
+We evaluate our approach on ImageNet-1K $256\!\times\!256$ in few-step generation.
+It exhibits stable behavior and achieves performance comparable to that of recent methods without relying on pretrained diffusion models for initialization.
+This supports the practical relevance of our theoretical insights.
+We extend our evaluation to diffusion-based policy learning, demonstrating applicability beyond the image generation domain.